matrix-org/matrix-spec-proposals/proposals/3755-pronouns.md

 While this MSC is not considered stable by the specification, implementations *must* use `ge.applied-langua.msc3755` as a prefix to denote the unstable functionality.
-For example, the `m.pronouns.english` field would instead be `ge.applied-langua.msc3755.pronouns.english` instead.
+For example, the `m.pronouns.en` field would instead be `ge.applied-langua.msc3755.pronouns.en` instead.

 ## Dependencies